matt-daneshvar/laravel-resource-controller/readme.md

   }
 }
 ```
-The `TasksController` in the example above will now have implementation for generic RESTful methods inherited from the `ResourceController` class.
+The `TasksController` in the example above will now have implementation for generic RESTful verbs.
 With the current defaults:
 * `TasksController@create` will return the `tasks.create` view.
-* `TasksController@store` will validate request inputs against `$rules` and persist a `Task` object to the storage.
+* `TasksController@store` will validate request against `$rules` and persist a `Task` object to the storage.
 * `TasksController@edit` will retrieve the specified model by `id` and return the `tasks.edit` view with `['task' => $task]` parameters.
 * etc.